 If you need to change server logic work, you will need to change the client’s work.

-- After the further development of server, it became necessary to make another record in another table with a foreign key.
+- After the further development of the server, it became necessary to make another record in another table with a foreign key.
 Therefore, the client must be aware of changes on the server.